 According to the IDS, dispersed industrial sites contributed to almost half of the UK's industrial emissions in 201850.
-There is currently no formal definition, although dispersed sites are loosely defined as "industrial sites located outside of industrial clusters" in government reports50.
+Currently, there is no formal definition, but dispersed sites are loosely defined as "industrial sites located outside of industrial clusters" in government reports50.
 Decarbonising dispersed sites using CCS with offshore GCS may require a national CO2 pipeline network, as modelled in the "National Network" decarbonisation pathway model described in the IDS.
 Moreover, the implementation of a large-scale national CO2 transport network whether by pipeline, rail transport, road transport or a combination of these methods to connect to dispersed sites is associated with significant risks and uncertainties^{51,52}.

 Moreover, values for CO_2 emissions from dispersed sites presented in the IDS50 and aforementioned government publications primarily stem from two key sources: the "CCS deployment at dispersed industrial sites" report by Element Energy commissioned by the UK Department for Business, Energy & Industrial Strategy (BEIS)52; and the Net-Zero Industry Pathways (N-ZIP) model developed by Element Energy for BEIS and the CCC53.
-The N-ZIP model provides possible industrial decarbonisation pathways which includes CCS deployment, and has guided both the IDS and the UK's sixth carbon budget^{9,50}.
-Dispersed sites were defined as industrial sites that fall outside a 30 km and 25 km radius from industrial clusters, in the report and model respectively.
-A 30 km radius was determined to be the threshold distance where establishing a T&S connection to a site was considered to be prohibitive, and the distance in which CO_2 pipeline capital expenditure would exceed 33% of CCS plant capital expenditure52.
+The N-ZIP model provides possible industrial decarbonisation pathways which includes CCS deployment, and has guided both the IDS and the UK's sixth carbon budget (^{9,50}).
+Dispersed sites were defined as industrial sites that fall outside a 30 km and 25 km radius from industrial clusters, in the report and model, respectively.
+A 30 km radius was determined to be the threshold distance where establishing a T&S connection to a site was considered to be prohibitive, and the distance in which CO2 pipeline capital expenditure would exceed 33% of CCS plant capital expenditure52.

 The report published by Element Energy is the only technical analysis to date that directly identifies dispersed industrial sites and addresses potential geographical constraints to the UK's cluster-based strategy for CCS deployment52.
 No sensitivity analysis has been conducted for this work.
 Additionally, sensitivity analyses for the N-ZIP model only examines its techno-economic elements^{54,55}.
-As such, these two works neglect to tackle more fundamental aspects in their geospatial analysis, such as the underlying assumptions made in the definition of dispersed sites (i.e., the threshold wherein sites are considered to be dispersed or not) and the location of industrial clusters (i.e., their center point).
+As such, these two works neglect to tackle more fundamental aspects, such as the underlying assumptions made in the definition of dispersed sites (i.e., the threshold wherein sites are considered to be dispersed) and the location of industrial clusters.

-Furthermore, industrial sites with less than 50 ktCO2 were excluded from their analysis of the National Atmospheric Emissions Inventory point source emissions dataset (NAEI), based on the assumption that CCS deployment would only be economically feasible if the emissions of a site surpassed this threshold52.
-This suggests that a portion of the UK's point source emissions in 2016 was excluded from their analysis, and industrial emissions were not represented in their entirety.
+Furthermore, industrial sites with less than 50 ktCO2 were excluded, based on the assumption that CCS deployment would only be economically feasible if the emissions of a site surpassed this threshold52.
+This suggests that a portion of the UK's point source emissions in 2016 were excluded from their analysis, and industrial emissions were not represented in their entirety.
 Indeed, emissions from point sources below 50 ktCO2 have been found to be significant, collectively amounting to 11.4% (11.88 MtCO2) of total point source emissions in 2020, or around 3.7% of total UK CO2 emissions^{56,57}.